Whether you like your gluten free brownies cake-like or fudgy, these bites of gluten free brownie heaven will please.

 Arrange a sheet of parchment paper or aluminum foil in an 8 x 8-inch baking pan, pressing to cover the bottom and up the sides.

-If using aluminum foil, use the “release” kind, or lightly spray with cooking oil.
+If using aluminum foil, lightly spray with cooking oil.
 This step will make it easier to remove the brownies from the pan by pulling up on the paper or foil and leaving behind a clean pan.

 Prepare a double boiler or a medium-size pan filled with 1 inch of water, with a slightly smaller pan sitting on top of the pan with water.
 Boil the water in the bottom pan, then cut the flame back to low-medium and add the chocolates and butter to the top pan over the simmering water.
 Stir and remove from heat when melted.